Hibou57/External-Programs-ST3/README.md

 | `$project_base_name` | The file name, excluding the extension, of the current project file.                |
 | `$project_extension` | The extension of the current project file.                                          |

+If the command you're running starts a GUI application, then don't set the `destination` parameter.
+If the `destination` is set, then the plugin waits for the command's stdout and return code.
+This typically ends with a timeout error for a GUI application which is expected to run for a long time.

 When `panels` is `accumulate` means new content to the output and errors panels, is appended to their previous content.